 Interactive Entertainment and Gaming

-Beyond utility, AR smart homes support immersive entertainment.
+Beyond utility, Augmented reality in smart homes support immersive entertainment.
 Virtual game boards appear on coffee tables, and multiplayer AR experiences let family members interact with shared holographic objects.
 Ambient lighting systems sync with on-screen action, creating dynamic light shows that deepen immersion in movies or games.

 Technical Foundations of AR Smart Home Systems